ronnie-rios/week-5-day-planner/README.md

 # Work Day Scheduler

 ## Description
-A simple day planner where once can enter an event and it will save to local storage for a 9 to 5 work day.
+A simple day planner where one can enter an event and it will save to local storage for a 9 to 5 work day.

 ## Technologies Used
 * HTML